NagariaHussain/buildwithhussain.dev/src/pages/frappe-dev-roadmap.md

 ### Linux

-1. Good resource for getting started for the impatient: <https://linuxjourney.com> (by Rutwik)
+1. Good resource for getting started for the impatient: <https://linuxjourney.com> (suggested by Rutwik)

 ### Python